 Anyone who is reading this knows how difficult and stressful it can be to lose your driving privileges.
 The circumstances and situation that led to your arrest and conviction can often feel unfair or harsh.
 The resulting punishment can cause great hardships including the loss of employment, strain on important relationships, an inability to get to work, grocery shop, get healthcare, or transport children.
-These losses can have a devastating effect on a person’s life.
-The simple truth is that you need a driver’s license to be a productive adult in Michigan.
+These losses can have a devastating effect on a person's life.
+The simple truth is that you need a driver's license to be a productive adult in Michigan.
 The good news is there is a light at the end of the tunnel.
-Here at Grabel Law and Associates, our driver’s license restoration lawyers offer you the opportunity to capitalize on your chance at license reinstatement to get you back on the road.
-Our driver’s license reinstatement attorneys in Michigan are going to put these problems in your rearview mirror and you back in the driver’s seat of your vehicle and your life.
+Our driver's license reinstatement lawyers in Michigan offer you the opportunity to capitalize on your chance to get your license back and on the road.
+We are going to put these problems in your rearview mirror and you back in the driver's seat of your vehicle and your life.

 Our confidence is built on winning.
 Our lawyers have a 97% success rate at restoring driver’s licenses in the state of Michigan.
 We are so driven to help you get your life back on track, that if you happen to fall in that 3% category who do not get their license restored at their first hearing, we will continue to represent you free of charge until you get your license back.
 This is our guarantee to you.

 Let’s identify the steps and procedures necessary to restore your driver’s license and highlight a few of the major advantages to retaining legal representation to obtain a favorable result.